Latvia gets 5-party govt nearly 4 months after election

-Latvia's parliament has approved the Baltic country's new five-party, center-right coalition government, nearly four months after a general election, breaking the deadlock on the formation of a Cabinet in the small nation's highly fragmented political scene.
+Latvia's parliament on Wednesday approved the Baltic country's new five-party, center-right coalition government, nearly four months after a general election, breaking the deadlock on the formation of a Cabinet in the small nation's highly fragmented political scene.

-The broad coalition is made up of five of the seven parties represented in the parliament.
+The broad-based coalition is made up of five of the seven parties represented in the parliament which agreed earlier Wednesday on a deal.

-Although the Harmony party — favored by Latvia's sizable ethnic-Russian minority making up about 25 of the nearly 2 million population — won nearly 20 percent of the votes and was the largest party, it was left in opposition in a reflection of ethnic tensions.
+The Harmony party — favored by Latvia's sizable ethnic-Russian minority — won almost 20 percent of the votes in the Oct.
+6 election and became the largest party.

 Digital Access For Only $0.99